-You must also pay us Charges for such Services if you receive or are entitled to receive a recovery from any insurance for an injury or illness alleged to be based on a third party's or your own fault, such as from uninsured or underinsured motorist coverage, automobile or premises medical payments coverage, or any other first coverage.
+You must also pay us Charges for such Services if you receive or are entitled to receive a recovery from any insurance for an injury or illness alleged to be based on a third party's or your own fault, such as from uninsured or underinsured motorist coverage, automobile or premises medical payments coverage, or any other first party coverage.
 You must also pay us Charges for such Services if you receive or are entitled to receive recovery from any Workers' Compensation benefits.

-To secure our rights, we will have a lien on and reimbursement right to the on the proceeds of any judgment or settlement you or we obtain.
+To secure our rights, we will have a lien on and reimbursement right to the proceeds of any judgment or settlement you or we obtain.
 The proceeds of any judgment or settlement that you or we obtain shall first be applied to satisfy our lien, regardless of whether the total amount of the proceeds is less than the actual losses and damages you incurred.
-Our right to receive payment is not subject to reduction based on attorney fees or costs under the "common fund" doctrine and is fully enforceable regardless of whether you are "made whole" or fully compensated for the full amount of damages claimed.

-We are entitled to full recovery regardless of whether any liability for payment is admitted by any person, entity or insurer.
-We are entitled to full recovery regardless of whether the settlement or judgment received by you identifies the medical benefits provided or purports to allocate any portion of such settlement or judgment to payment of expenses other than medical expenses.
+We are entitled to full recovery regardless of whether any liability for payment is admitted by a person entity or insurer.
+We are entitled to full recovery regardless of whether settlement or judgment received by you identifies the medical benefits provided or purports to allocate any portion of the settlement or judgment to payment to expenses other than medical expenses.
 We are entitled to recover from any and all settlements, even those designated as for pain and suffering, non-economic damages and/or general damages only.